jlmayorgaco/ml-biblio-synth-tool/README.md

 ## Overview

-**ML Zotero Biblio Tool** is designed to automate bibliometric analysis by integrating with Zotero.
-Using advanced Machine Learning (ML) techniques and Natural Language Processing (NLP), this tool helps researchers efficiently analyze large collections of academic documents.
-It provides insights into trends, key topics, and relationships between documents.
+**ML Zotero Biblio Tool** is an advanced bibliometric analysis framework designed for researchers who want to analyze their custom Zotero collections.
+With a combination of Machine Learning (ML), Natural Language Processing (NLP), and sophisticated visualization tools, this project enables in-depth exploration of bibliographic datasets, providing actionable insights into trends, topics, author collaborations, and more.

+This project was developed using a sample dataset related to power systems frequency estimation as a demonstration, but the framework is designed to be flexible and domain-independent.

+---

-### Key Features
+## Key Features

+- **Zotero Integration:**
-- **Zotero Integration:** Seamlessly connects to your Zotero library to import bibliographic data and PDFs.
+  - Seamlessly integrates with your Zotero library to import bibliographic metadata and full-text PDFs.
+  - Supports both manual import of `BibTeX` files and direct API connections with Zotero.

+- **Document Processing and Cleaning:**
+  - Extracts, tokenizes, and lemmatizes text from PDFs for analysis.
+  - Handles metadata parsing, including authors, publication years, and journals.

+- **Topic Modeling:**
-- **Topic Modeling:** Uses Latent Dirichlet Allocation (LDA) to discover underlying themes in your document collection.
+  - Uses Latent Dirichlet Allocation (LDA) to uncover themes and topics within your document collection.

+- **Author and Source Analysis:**
+  - Identifies the most prolific authors, collaboration networks, and trends in publishing over time.
+  - Highlights key journals and sources contributing to your research domain.

-- **Trend Analysis:** Identifies emerging research trends through keyword frequency and topic shifts.
+- **Trend and Citation Analysis:**
-- **Document Classification:** Automatically classifies documents using supervised machine learning models.
+  - Tracks keyword trends and shifts in topics over time.
+  - Generates co-citation networks to visualize relationships between documents.

+- **Clustering and Classification:**
-- **Clustering:** Groups similar documents with unsupervised clustering algorithms (K-means, DBSCAN).
+  - Groups similar documents using unsupervised algorithms like K-means and DBSCAN.
-- **Co-citation Networks:** Visualizes relationships between papers based on citation patterns.
+  - Automatically classifies documents with supervised ML models.

-- **Automatic Report Generation:** Exports analysis results in PDF and HTML formats, with visualizations.
+- **Automatic Report Generation:**
+  - Exports analysis results, including visualizations, in both PDF and HTML formats.

+---

 ## Getting Started